revelrylabs/exdr/README.md

 Everyone is welcome to participate in the project.
 We expect contributors to adhere to the Contributor Covenant Code of Conduct (see [CODE_OF_CONDUCT.md](https://github.com/revelrylabs/elixir-xdr/blob/master/CODE_OF_CONDUCT.md)).

+## Releases

+See [RELEASES.md](https://github.com/revelrylabs/elixir-xdr/blob/master/RELEASES.md) for details about the release process.

 ## License